w3c-fedid/FedCM/consumers.md

 The browser exposes two distinct interfaces for the intermediation:

-- [The Frontend API](#the-frontend-api) to allow a relying party to request and receive an identity token and
+- [The Consumer API](#the-consumer-api) to allow a relying party to request and receive an identity token and
-- [The Backend API](#the-backend-api) to allow an identity provider to provide an identity token
+- [The Provider API](#the-provider-api) to allow an identity provider to provide an identity token

 We'll go over each of these separately next.

-## The Frontend API
+## The Consumer API

-The frontend API is the Web Platform privacy-oriented API that relying parties call to request information from a specific identity provider, to be used in replacement of the current redirect/popup affordances that are currently used.
+The consumer API is the Web Platform privacy-oriented API that relying parties call to request information from a specific identity provider, to be used in replacement of the current redirect/popup affordances that are currently used.

 From the perspective of [The Privacy Threat Model](privacy_threat_model.md), there are two notably distinct uses of federation: